 With the exception of courses taken as part of The Career Academy, this process must be repeated for any dual credit class that will be taken off campus.

 Students who participate in one of these options will attend a class taught by an LSW teacher as part of their daily schedule at Southwest.
 Courses marked with either a + or ^ symbol on the LSW Course Request Menus are on-campus dual credit options.
-College credit for all on campus dual credit classes can be earned through at least one of the options below, but several classes have several choices for how college credit can be awarded.
-CLICK HERE to view the current list of in-person dual credit classes offered at Southwest.
+College credit for all on-campus dual credit classes can be earned through at least one of the options below, but some classes have multiple options for how college credit can be awarded.
+CLICK HERE to view the current list of on-campus dual credit classes offered at Southwest.

 - Take the AP Exam – If students meet the cut score for their specific class (as set by the college where credit is being requested), they can get college credit.
 AP Testing is done in the spring, but students will register for the AP Exam during the semester they have that class.
 Teachers often offer additional study sessions leading up to the AP testing window.
 Learn more by visiting the AP Program website.

-- Enroll in the Wesleyan Honors Academy (WHA) – Students selecting this option pay reduced tuition at NWU and are awarded college credit if their overall grade meets requirements set by the institution.
+- Dual Enrollment with NWU’s Wesleyan Honors Academy (WHA) – Students selecting this option pay reduced tuition at NWU and are awarded college credit if their overall grade meets requirements set by the institution.
 Students register for classes online and tuition is paid directly to Wesleyan.
 There are additional benefits for students who choose attend NWU after graduating from high school.
 The registration deadline is typically 4-6 weeks after the start of the class.
 Learn more by visiting the WHA website.

-- Enroll in the Dual Credit Advantage program (DCA-In Person) – Similar to WHA, students opting for this choice earn college credit for successful completion of their class at Southwest.
+- Dual Enrollment with SCC’s Dual Credit Advantage program (DC Advantage-In Person) – Similar to WHA, students opting for this choice earn college credit for successful completion of their class at Southwest.
 This program is provided through Southeast Community College, where high school students are eligible for a 50% tuition discount.
 Students enroll in DCA online and complete a paper registration form provided by their LSW teacher or counselor.
 There may be prerequisites for these classes.
 Tuition is paid directly to SCC.
 This registration deadline is typically within the first week of class.
 Learn more by visiting the DCA Program website.

 Will my courses transfer?